p-brane/sky130-apd-workshop/README.md

 ![](assets/sky130_apd_workshop_day3_lab1_results-d200084f.png)

+The rise and fall times, and propagation delay can be then found from the plot.
+This measurement wasn't performed due to time limitations.

 ## Day 4

 ### Inverter Cell

-Go to the vsdstdcelldesign directory at `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign` and run Magic on the for the inverter.
+Go to the `vsdstdcelldesign` directory at `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign` and run `Magic` on the for the inverter.

 ‌`magic -d XR -T sky130A.tech sky130_inv.mag&`